QasimK/programmers-compendium/sql/migrations.md

 * Default ORM queries select all columns to populate the full object, this is a problem because...
 * DROP COLUMN hides column, and _gradually_, as writes occur, replaces it with NULLs to free up space.

+### Versions

+* v11 - you can add a new column with a default without causing a full table re-write

 ## Automated Checks

 * Check indexes are created concurrently